Support Us Button Widget

 Memorial Boulevard has been top of mind for state + local officials.

-The Florida Department of Transportation (FDOT) has announced that it will be performing a Project Development and Environment (PD&E) study on the area of US 92 from Walker Avenue to Lakeland Hills Boulevard.
-The study will identify opportunities for complete street enhancements (think: incorporating on-road bicycle lanes, a landscaped median, and wider pedestrian sidewalks.)
+The Florida Department of Transportation has announced that it will perform a Project Development and Environment study on the area of US 92 from Walker Avenue to Lakeland Hills Boulevard.
+The study will identify opportunities for complete street enhancements (think: incorporating on-road bicycle lanes, a landscaped median, and wider pedestrian sidewalks).

-In September, Florida Commerce granted $75,000 to the City of Lakeland to conduct an economic study of Memorial Boulevard, and commissioners approved the grant agreement this month.
-Now, the city will use consultant expertise + community input to develop a plan for creating a thriving economic environment between Gary and Wabash Roads.
-The first phase will be due in January, with a second phase following in May.
+In September of 2024, Florida Commerce granted $75,000 to the City of Lakeland to conduct a separate economic study of Memorial Boulevard, and commissioners approved the grant agreement in October.
+Now, the city is partnering with Ayres — a planning, design, and engineering firm — to develop a plan for creating a thriving economic environment in the six-mile stretch of road between I-4 and East Lake Parker Drive.

 More from LALtoday